Link Dump

 Why did I build this?
 Conceptual underpinnings

-For more background on the inspiration and motivation behind this project: I saw principles in the cycles of creation and decay shared across both natural cycles and creative cycles, and saw an opportunity to join the two.
+After observing the principles of creation and decay shared across both natural and creative cycles, I saw an opportunity to join the two.
 As a serial digital hoarder, I save so much - screenshots in-between photos, thousand item are.na channels, a notes app of one-liners: I'm holding onto so much it falls through my hands.
-We collect as a form of noticing and remembering- perhaps it colors a perspective or recalls a feeling buried inside us.
-We collect with the intent of synthesizing and creating- an ever running to do list.
-But if we don't act, creativity will linger at the door and disappear.

 Acknowledgements